-- 1. Modify the crop in rotation for Years 1 through 10 by left-clicking on the arrow located to the right of the cell to display the drop-down menu of crops available for selection.
-The available crops include 'Cotton', 'Corn', 'Soybean_FS' for full-season soybean, or 'Soybean_Double' for double cropped soybean.
+- 1. Modify the crop in rotation for Years 1 through 10 by clicking on the arrow to display the drop-down menu of crops available for selection.
 A message will appear reminding the user to change the crop trait selection to an appropriate selection for the selected crop. - 2.
-Modify the specific crop trait for each crop rotation selected for Years 1 through 10 by left-clicking the arrow located to the right of the cell to display the drop-down menu of crop traits available for selection.
+Modify the specific crop trait for each crop rotation selected for Years 1 through 10.
 The available crop traits will vary depending on the crop.
 A message will appear stating the cell cannot be left blank, this comment box will disappear once the cursor is moved away from the cell.
 Upon crop change, subsequent crop trait specific herbicide options for each timing period will be automatically updated and shown in alphabetical order.
 These cells may be modified at any time (see note 5).
-See Figure 16 for further explanation of applied error checking. - 3.
+See Figure 14 for further explanation of applied error checking. - 3.
 If the crop selected for rotation is either full-season or double-cropped soybean, select the desired row spacing by choosing among either 'Wide Row' or 'Narrow Row' spacing.
 If cotton or corn is selected, this cell will automatically clear and will be locked from user access. - 4.
-Modify the soil preparation for each crop selected for Years 1 through 10 by left-clicking the arrow located to the right of the cell to display the drop-down menu of soil preparation options available for selection.
+Modify the soil preparation for each crop selected for Years 1 through.
 The available soil preparation choices include 'Shallow-Till' or 'No-Till'. - 5.
-Modify the herbicides applied to each crop selected for Years 1 through 10 by left-clicking the arrow located to the right of the cell to display the drop-down menu of crop trait specific herbicide options available.
-See Figure 16 for further explanation of applied error checking.
+Modify the herbicides applied to each crop selected for Years 1 through 10.
+See Figure 14 for further explanation of applied error checking.

 Conditional formatting has been applied to the modifiable cells throughout the 'Strategy' worksheet to prevent the user from making a selection that is not appropriate for a designated crop in rotation and crop trait option.
-As an example, the strategy shown in Figure 16 shows the types of conditional formatting that may appear throughout the 'Strategy' worksheet.
+As an example, the strategy shown in Figure 14 shows the types of conditional formatting that may appear throughout the 'Strategy' worksheet.
 Use the error messaging provided at the bottom of the worksheet as a guide.
 The formatting styles (cell highlighting, bolding and italicizing, etc.) will coordinate with the formatting styles of the error messages.
-Caution: Please remember to modify each cell separately and DO NOT use Copy and Paste across cells because it alters the error checking applied and renders the software unreliable.